End of Carthage

 His brother Gaius was appointed tribune of the people in 123: being aware of the hostility of the

-Senate to land reforms, he managed to gain the consensus of the equites (chevaliers),
+Senate to land reforms, he managed to gain the consensus of the equites (knights),

 a social group between the patricians and the plebeians: he also introduced a law